solana-foundation/solana-improvement-documents/proposals/0016-simd-program-rebatable-account-write-fees.md

   transferred back to the payer.
 So the payer pays only `base fees` in the end but the transaction is unsuccessful.

+#### Edge cases

+  * In a transaction, PRAW fee is set on an account, and then rebate is called on the same account.
+Then there will be no rebates as no PRAW fees were paid yet for the transaction.

+  * In a transaction on an account with PRAW fees, the PRAW fee is changed and rebate is issued on the incorrect value of PRAW fees.
+The rebate will always be paid on `min(max(all rebates), PRAW fee paid for the account)`.

+  * If PRAW fee is changed multiple times in the transaction, only last update will be taken into account.

+  * In a transaction on an account with PRAW fees, a instruction that call `update_program_rebatable_account_write_fees` to set PRAW fee to 0.
+Then the fee PRAW fee requirement will be dropped from the next transactions and all the transactions with PRAW fees on the account will be considered as overpayment and reverted back to the payer.

+  * In a transaction on an account with PRAW fees, with a instruction that call `update_program_rebatable_account_write_fees` to update the PRAW fee.
+When we do the syscall to get the PRAW fees `get_program_rebatable_account_write_fees`, it will always return the PRAW fee before any updates.
+The maximum rebate will be the initial PRAW fee for the account.
+This should be the case even if the PRAW fee is updated to 0.

 ## Impact

 Overall this feature will incentivize the creation of proper transactions and